 Each year the California State University System organizes a statewide student research competition.
 The competition is held to promote excellence in undergraduate and graduate scholarly research and creative activity by recognizing outstanding student accomplishments throughout the twenty-three campuses of the California State University.
 Students are nominated to participate by their home campus and present written and oral overviews of their research projects at the two-day competition.
-This year, the 34th Annual CSU, Student Research Competition will be held at CSU, East Bay on April 24th and 25th.
+This year, the 34th Annual CSU, Student Research Competition will be held virtually on April 24th.

 The competition is held to promote excellence in undergraduate and graduate scholarly research and creative activity by recognizing outstanding student accomplishments throughout the 23 campuses of the California State University.